 Types of product

-Hyperline enables you to represent a variety of products for sale by leveraging three product categories.Fee
+Hyperline enables you to represent a variety of products for sale by leveraging four product categories.Fee

 - included in subscriptions using the Allow product to be added to a subscription option